Josh Dacres-Cogley

-Joshua Jacob Dacres-Cogley (born 12 March 1996), sometimes referred to as Josh Cogley, is an English professional footballer who plays as a full back for club Bolton Wanderers.
-He spent ten years with Birmingham City, making 30 first-team appearances, including 23 in the Championship, and had a loan spell with Crawley Town of League Two in the 2019–20 season.
+Joshua Jacob Dacres-Cogley (born 12 March 1996), sometimes referred to as Josh Cogley, is an English professional footballer who plays as a right-back or right wing-back for club Stockport County.

+Cogley spent ten years with Birmingham City, making 30 first-team appearances, including 23 in the Championship, and had a loan spell with Crawley Town of League Two in the 2019–20 season.
 Released in 2021, he spent two seasons as a regular with League Two club Tranmere Rovers before moving up a division to join Bolton Wanderers.

 Life and career

 Early life and youth football

 Dacres-Cogley was born in Coventry and attended Myton School, Warwick.
 He joined Birmingham City F.C.'s academy in 2011, and took up a scholarship in July 2012.
 Interviewed in January 2014, the player assessed his strengths as speed, stamina, getting forward and defending, but felt he needed to improve his passing.
 When some of his peers signed their first professional contracts, Dacres-Cogley accepted a third-year scholarship.
 He played in the Birmingham team – a mixture of first-team and reserve players – that won the 2014–15 Birmingham Senior Cup, and signed his first professional contract, of one year, a few days later.
 According to coach Steve Spooner, Dacres-Cogley had an unsuccessful trial with Birmingham as a winger, but when he returned as a full back, "he did very well so we signed him as a scholar.
 He has really progressed well and worked on his overall game and his variety of passing.
 That part of game has really come to fruition.
 He is a wonderful athlete, he's quick and has the ability to get forward and back quickly, which is a prerequisite for a modern day full-back.

 He performed well in pre-season matches, and manager Gary Rowett had hoped to loan him out to a Football League team, but an injury prevented any such move.
 At the end of the 2015–16 season, Dacres-Cogley was an unused substitute for the Birmingham reserve team that lost the 2016 Birmingham Senior Cup final to National League North champions Solihull Moors, and the club took up their option for another year on his contract.
 Ahead of the 2015–16 season, he was one of three youngsters – the others were Dom Bernard and Wes Harding – who began their pre-season training with the first team, and he impressed enough to be included in first-team friendlies.
 Against Port Vale, he provided the crosses that led to both Birmingham's goals, and a couple of days later was given a squad number.